thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_LocalStorage.desc.md

 **The `localStorage` Object**

 To take advantage of Local Storage, we access what is called the `localStorage` object.
 It allows you to store data locally into the browser via `Storage` objects.
-LocalStorage stores data that is essential from page to page, request to request, howevever, `localStorage` can only be accessed on the client side.
+LocalStorage stores data that is essential from page to page, request to request, however, `localStorage` can only be accessed on the client side.
 Additionally, `localStorage` can store up to 5MB of data, and only gets cleared through JavaScript or manually clearing through the browser.

 As a general rule, it is not a great idea to store sensitive data into `localStorage`.
 Even though `localStorage` is _not_ sent with every request, and is instead sent only when asked for, storing sensitive data is usually better left to encrypted Cookies.